AlexanderThiele/responsive_spacing/README.md

 And whenever your design guru wants to modify the values, you only have to modify it in a single file.

-### Giga Spacing for all design gurus that need more power
+### Giga Spacing for all design chads that need more power

 Design Gurus are around the world and you will maybe find one in your own company.
 If you have such a mysterious creature, use the Giga Spacing class for even more fine tuning.